halya-maker/cybersecurity-portfolio/Projects/sql-security-analysis/README.md

 ![Task 1](./screenshots/task-1.png)

-## 🔍 Retrieve login attempts on specific dates
+## Task 2: Retrieve login attempts on specific dates

 A suspicious event occurred on 2022-05-09, so login activity on that date and the previous day needed to be analyzed.